-The Pirbright Institute’s Dr Luke Alphey has been shortlisted for BBSRC’s Innovator of the Year award 2014 for his work on the genetic-based control of pest insects.
+The Pirbright Institute’s Professor Luke Alphey has been shortlisted for BBSRC’s Innovator of the Year award 2014 for his work on the genetic-based control of pest insects.

 As a shortlisted finalist for the 2014 competition, Luke will be up against eight others for the title of BBSRC Innovator of the Year at a high-profile event in London on 20 March 2014.
 The awards recognise BBSRC funded research that takes innovation beyond the lab to deliver social and economic benefits.

 Luke’s research is centred on genetically modifying insects as an environmentally friendly way of controlling pest populations, thereby reducing the damaging effects they can have on both animal and human health as well as on agriculture.

 The RIDL® (Release of Insects with Dominant Lethality) system works by genetically engineering pest insects such as mosquitoes and crop pests to carry a gene that can kill them.
 This gene is kept dormant through a dietary antidote so that the insects can be reared to adults without dying.
 Large numbers of males are then released into an infested area to seek and mate with wild females.
 The resulting offspring inherit the engineered gene and die, thereby reducing the population.
 This control system is therefore environmentally friendly as it negates the need for harmful pesticides to be used in insect control and by being species-specific only the animals needing to be controlled are targeted.
 With BBSRC support, Luke has taken his concept from academic proof-of-principle, through to commercialisation in a spin-out company, successful multi-country field trials and pilot operational use.